burnpiro/erdem.pl/content/posts/2020/2020-08-dengai-preprocessing/dengai-preprocessing.md

 \sigma = 0.83
 $$

-Normalizing Testing Dataset using mean and SD from Training Dataset gives us:
+Normalizing Testing Dataset using mean and SD from the test Dataset gives us:

 $$
 [0.11, 0.11, 0.91, 1.71, 0.91, 0.11, 1.71]